Pro-Russian protesters storm prosecutor's office in Ukraine's Donetsk

 Pro-Russian separatists in the city have declared a "People's Republic of Donetsk" and say they will hold a referendum on secession on May 11.

-Police in the east have largely given up without a fight when confronted with protesters armed with clubs and with often well-organised gunmen in masks and military fatigues.
+Police in the east have largely given up without a fight when confronted with protesters armed with clubs and often well-organized gunmen in masks and military fatigues.
 But officers often continue to work, in tacit cooperation with separatist leaders who want to maintain order.